xaur/writings/posts/201911xx-marketing-strategies.md

 Something I hoped Decred would achieve with investing in marketing is a fair amount of coverage from the ["big ones"](https://bitcoinexchangeguide.com/cryptocurrency-news-websites/) like CoinDesk and CoinTelegraph.

-I wouldn't compare with old and well established projects like Bitcoin or Ethereum, but let's compare with smaller projects that seem to have paid PR as well: Stellar, Dash and Zcash.
+I wouldn't compare to old and well established projects like Bitcoin or Ethereum, but let's compare to smaller projects that seem to have paid PR as well: Stellar, Dash and Zcash.
 For data points let's take the count of tagged articles in 2019:

 site|Stellar|Dash|Zcash|Decred
 :--|--:|--:|--:|--: